-For every adaptor used by the routers, particularly those connected to a VLAN trunk (ie. connected to the second switch), go into the Advanced adaptor properties, and set the Adaptor Type to AMD PCNet Fast III.
+For every adaptor used by the routers, particularly those connected to a VLAN trunk (ie. connected to the second switch), go into the Advanced adaptor properties, and set the Adaptor Type to either the Paravirtualised adaptor or the AMD PCNet Fast III.